Demis Roussos: Solo career

-Roussos also began a solo career with the song "We Shall Dance" in 1971, which was a top ten hit in both the Netherlands and Belgium.
-Initially unsuccessful, he toured around Europe and became a leading artist.
+Roussos began a solo career with "We Shall Dance" in 1971, which was a top ten hit in both the Netherlands and Belgium.
+Although initially unsuccessful, he toured around Europe and became a leading artist.
 His solo career peaked in the mid 1970s with several hit albums.
-His single "Forever and Ever" topped the charts in several countries in 1973.
-It was No. 1 in the UK Singles Chart in 1976.
+His single "Forever and Ever" topped the charts in several countries in 1973 and was No. 1 in the UK Singles Chart in 1976.

 Other hits by Roussos included "My Friend the Wind", "My Reason", "Velvet Mornings", "Goodbye My Love, Goodbye", "Someday Somewhere" and "Lovely Lady of Arcadia".
 His first UK single to chart was in 1975: "Happy to Be on an Island in the Sun", written by Northern Irishman David Lewis, with the record reaching No. 5 on the charts.
 His popularity in the rest of Europe, but not the UK, came to fascinate BBC TV producer John King who made a documentary titled "The Roussos Phenomenon" in 1976.
-Philips Records released a four-song record of the same name, which was the first extended play to top the UK singles chart.
+Philips Records released a four-song record of the same name, which was the first EP to top the UK singles chart.
 He was equally successful across Europe, Latin America, the Middle East and Japan.

 In 1973, Roussos made one of his earliest television appearances on The Basil Brush Show and also appeared on Nana Mouskouri's TV show in the UK.
 In 1978 he had his only disco hit titled "L-O-V-E (Got A Hold Of Me)".
 In 1980, he had a hit with a cover of Air Supply's "Lost in Love", sung as a duet with Florence Warner.

 Roussos' run of hits was maintained in the 1980s mainly in France with a number two "Quand je t'aime" in 1988 and "On écrit sur les murs" in 1989, along with golden records for the albums Le Grec and Voice and Vision.
 Also his Christmas Album and Greatest Hits easily reached the gold status in France, Belgium and the Netherlands.
 In 1989, he recorded the song "Young Love", a duet with German singer and songwriter Drafi Deutscher, which was released as a single in Germany and reached No. 2 on the German music TV show ZDF-Hitparade in October that year.

-In 1982 he released an album simply titled Demis, on which Jon Anderson of the band Yes collaborated, writing one song music and lyrics Lament and writing lyrics on two others, the first one Song For The Free and the other one Race to the end with music by Vangelis.
-This very song, is actually a cover of Vangelis' hit, Chariots of Fire on which Jon Anderson wrote the lyrics for Demis.
+In 1982, Roussos released an album titled 'Demis', on which Jon Anderson of the band Yes collaborated.
+Anderson contributed music and lyrics for Lament and lyrics for Song for the Free and Race to the End.
+The latter track, with music by Vangelis, is a version of Vangelis' earlier instrumental hit Chariots of Fire.

 The 1990s saw even more substantial releases by Roussos.
 In 1993, he released "Insight" (also called "Morning Has Broken") to general acclaim.
 After that he teamed up with BR Music in the Netherlands to produce "Immortel", "Serenade" and "In Holland".